 - The Office of Government Relations provided information to local, state jurisdictional and Congressional staff.
-Staff addressed follow up questions to the plan to ensure elected/government officials and staff had a thorough understanding. - The Office of Equal Employment Opportunity notified its Community Based Organizations (CBOs) stakeholder list about the proposal, which was over 400 individuals working at 264 CBOs.
-The message sent on Tuesday, October 16, 2018 encouraged staff and constituents to provide feedback through the survey and attend the open house and public hearing.
+Staff addressed follow-up questions to the plan to ensure that elected and government officials and staff had a thorough understanding. - The Office of Equal Employment Opportunity notified its Community Based Organizations (CBOs) stakeholder list about the proposal, which was over 400 individuals working at 264 CBOs.
+The message sent on Tuesday, October 16, 2018 encouraging staff and constituents to provide feedback through the survey and attend the open house and public hearing.
 The message also included links to materials in different languages.
-A follow-up email was sent on Friday, October 26 as a reminder to provide feedback before the public comment period closed. - The Office of Customer Research emailed a sample of 5,000 registered SmarTrip® holders who had used Metrorail during the last month to encourage them to take the survey and provide feedback. - Employees were notified through the General Manager's weekly email message, a separate all-staff email and the Metrorail "hot sheet" that is shared with the operations divisions.
+A follow-up email was sent on Friday, October 26, 2018 as a reminder to provide feedback before the public comment period closed. - The Office of Customer Research emailed a sample of 5,000 registered SmarTrip® holders who had paid to park at a Metro Park & Ride facility during the last month to encourage them to take the survey and provide feedback. - Employees were notified through the General Manager's weekly email message, a separate all-staff email and the Metrorail "hot sheet" that is shared with the operations divisions.